jacobkoziej/learn/docs/courses/arduino-avr-programming/concepts/clean-code.md

 It turns out that the code above is a very common operation, so much so that it warranted an operator of its own.

-The ternary operator often catches new programmers off guard, but once learned, allows for farm more concise code.
+The ternary operator often catches new programmers off guard, but once learned, allows for far more concise code.

 As promised, here is the single line of code: